openzfs/zfs/tests/README.md

                 when test-runner exists.
 This is useful when the results of a specific test need to be preserved for further analysis.

-    -f          Use sparse files directly instread of loopback devices for the testing.
+    -f          Use sparse files directly instead of loopback devices for the testing.
 When running in this mode certain tests will be skipped which depend on real block devices.